lawrencechen0921/lawrencechen0921/README.md

 ### HELLO!🌿
 Lawrence Chen is working at Start-Up with AWS Partner as a Cloud Engineer now .</br>
-Experienced in AWS cloud architecture development, good at the integration of edge and cloud systems, and the development of front-end website architecture.
+Experienced in Cloud Architecture development, good at the integration of edge and cloud systems, and the development of front-end website architecture.

 Specialties: </br>
 •Linux-Ubuntu, Unix </br>